Luminoid/blog/source/_posts/Web-Framework-Comparison-2026.md

 - static-site
 ---

-A detailed comparison of every major way to build a website in 2026 -- from no framework at all, through SPAs and full-stack frameworks, to traditional static site generators, plus where to deploy them.
+Every major way to build a website in 2026, from a single HTML file to a full-stack React app, plus where to deploy them.

 <!-- more -->